-621. Risk Management (5).
-Pr., FI 361 and AC 600 or their equi valent, graduate standing.
+621. Commercial Risk Management and Insurance (5).
+Pr., FI 600 or equivalent, graduate standing.

-A study of risk and risk bearing industry, including insurance and non-insurance methods of handling risks; coverage of the fields of property, liability, disability, and life insurance.
-Duplicate credit will not be allowed for FI 421 and FI 621.
+The identification, measurement and management of commercial risks.
+Includes commercial insurance lines of auto, inland marine, liability, and property insurance.
+Duplicate FI credit will not be allowed for FI 421 and FI 621.